 Combat medical personnel who served years and sometimes decades earlier often describe their experiences as if they just happened.
 I believed that fear of personal injury would be the principal trigger for anxiety but their recollections were similar to mine: "Professional terror” was far worse than worry about physical harm.
-Given their less than optimal equipment and training, they rarely felt competent to fulfill professional responsibilities.
-Their psychological survival required a decision to make do with what they had – not what they wished they had, and having the ability to redefine what was an acceptable outcome and level of performance.
+Given our less than optimal equipment and training, we rarely felt competent to fulfill professional responsibilities.
+Our psychological survival required a decision to make do with what we had – not what we wished they had, and having the ability to redefine what was an acceptable outcome and level of performance.

 I did not realize that the intimacy of just being present when a patient died would create an existential bond that would always be remembered.
 But I did naively believe that keeping patients alive at all costs was an uncomplicated goal until I was confronted with permanent brain injuries combined with the loss of multiple body parts.
 Is it “more” morally correct to preserve this life because we can or to not burden this man and his family for many years after his return?
 Even worse, we did not know what these soldiers would choose for themselves or what their families would decide if given the opportunity.
 Later, as a pediatrician searching for a way to accept the loss of so many young lives, I reasoned that those who died were not really cheated out of a longer life.
 By definition, a lifetime is the time from a person’s birth to the time of his death.
 Its essence is not quantitative.
 Whether its existence is measured in minutes, days or years, it is always complete; it cannot be missing something that never was or would ever be.